sf-wdi-21/notes/week-01/drills.md

 For this week's drills we will be playing a game called "Kyrel".

 In this game, you will be given a row and asked to transform it into a different row.
-For instance, you might be given a row with five empty cells and asked to draw a blue dot in the right-most cell.
+For instance, you might be given a row with five empty cells solution and asked to draw a blue dot in the right-most cell.
 Since you always start in the left-most cell (the default starting position), you'll need to move before you can draw.

 ### Methods
 The following special methods are available for traversing/transforming the row: